-Table N-1 Land Use Compatibility Guidelines Land l Use Category of Proposed Day-Night Average Exterior Noise Level, L {dn} (dBA) New Use 0 - 59 60 - 65 66 - 70 71 - 80 over 81 Residential (all densities) Noise-Sensitive Land Uses Multifamily Common Open Space for Residents Hotels, Motels, and Other Lodging Schools, Libraries, Hospitals, Churches, Long-Term Care Facilities Parks, Playgrounds, Privately Owned Publicly Accessible Open Space Office and Commercial Research and Development, Industrial Normally Acceptable.
+Table N-1 Land Use Compatibility Guidelines Land Use Category of Proposed Day-Night Average Exterior Noise Level, L {an} (dBA) New Use 0 - 59 60 - 65 66 - 70 71 - 80 over 81 Residential (all densities) nd Uses Multifa Resider mily Common Open Space for nts Noise-Sensitive Land Uses Hotels, Motels, and Other Lodging Noise-Se Schools, Libraries, Hospitals, Churches, Long-Term Care Facilities Parks, Playgrounds, Privately Owned Publicly Accessible Open Space Office a Office and Commercial Research and Development, Industrial Normally Acceptable.
 Specified land use is satisfactory based on the assumption that any buildings involved are of normal, conventional construction, without any special noise mitigation requirements.
 Conditionally Acceptable.
 New construction or development should be undertaken only after a detailed analysis of the noise-reduction requirements is made and needed noise mitigation features have been included in the design.
 Normally Unacceptable.
 New construction or development should not be undertaken.

-\ast See residential land use designations in the Land Use Element of this General Plan.
+$[\]ensuremath{^{}}$ See residential land use designations in the Land Use Element of this General Plan.